wantedly/frolint/packages/frolint/README.md

 ### Debugging

-If you want to watch debug log, you can use `DEBUG=frolint:*` environment variable to output debugging information to the console.
+If you want to watch debug log, you can use `DEBUG=frolint:*` environment variable to output debugging information to the console via the `debug` package.

 ```console
 > DEBUG=frolint:* yarn frolint